 Maximize the Power of Your Headlines

 They’re the first thing that your readers will see, and they can be the lever that keeps your readers on the blog or pushes them away.
 Get creative – try different formats to gauge which your readers respond to best.
-You may be writing about the most boring topics, but if you’re headline is engaging, they’ll stick around that much longer.
+You may be writing about the most boring topics, but if your headline is engaging, they’ll stick around that much longer.

 Make sure that you incorporate your keywords so that sites like Google still help you maximize the best SEO for your site.
 Have a strategy for your headers as well.
 Both your readers and search engines need to know what that section is about.
 Headers are also important because they help orient your readers if they get lost on a page.
-Take advantage of an h1 tag in your first piece of content and think of it like the chapter in a book.
+Take advantage of an h1 tag in your first piece of content and think of it as the chapter in a book.
 H1 tags let search engines know what the primary focus on the article is.

 Be Strategic with Your UX